browniefed/react-native-animation-book/api/EVENT.md

  What is happening here is that the `onPanResponderMove` calls it's function with 2 params.
 We are ignoring the raw event, which is the first argument, thus we pass null.
  The second argument is the `gestureState` which provides some helpful values, in our case `dx` and `dy`.
 Which are deltas (aka the changes) in how far the user has moved their finger from the beginning of the touch.

  We pass in our 2 animated values from an `Animated.ValueXY` which our `Animated.event` will take that configuration, traverse it, find the Animated values and call `setValue` for us.
-Effectively whne the user moves their finger our Animated values will be the delta positions.
+Effectively when the user moves their finger our Animated values will be the delta positions.

  This could then be passed into a `translateX/translateY`